How Does TRT Monitoring Work? - Balance My Hormones TRT in the UK

 Keep track of your results and side effects

-If you are new to TRT, you should note down your symptoms, side effects, or whatever you are feeling due to the treatment, so you can discuss it with your doctor the next time you visit him.
+If you are new to TRT, you should note down your symptoms and side effects, so you can discuss them with your doctor the next time you visit him.

 In our busy routines, we tend to easily forget how we were feeling or doing the past week.
-So, telling your doctor how you have been feeling throughout the last few months can be difficult.
 We suggest you keep making notes until your next session, so you don’t have any trouble explaining your condition to the doctor.

 Can any person have TRT?

 TRT is an effective treatment, but it is not for all.
 It is only prescribed to men with low T symptoms that too if they don’t have prostate cancer and cardiovascular disease development risk.
-Your doctor may suggest natural ways of increasing testosterone if you are not the right candidate for TRT.
+Your doctor may suggest natural ways of increasing testosterone or other medical options if you are not the right candidate for TRT.

 How much does TRT cost?